mcssym/messaging/README.md

 ```
 > Only the queue is reset, guards, observers are not changed or cleared.
 - `paused` means the messaging has been paused so every published message won't be dispatched and will remain in the queue.
 - `resumed` means the messaging has been resumed after a pause or start.
-All pending messages in the queue will be dispatch following the `resumeStrategy` of `MessageQueue`.
+All pending messages in the queue will be dispatch following the `resumeStrategy` of `MessagingQueue`.
 ### Message
 A message is an immutable data structure that you send/publish.
 It should be an object with its class extending `Message` base class.